Mr Faustino Dardi

 2018: AHRC Northern Bridge Doctoral Training Partnership Scholarship (tenable for three and a half years).

 2017: LANSCO Award (top five second-year M.A. students out of 150).

 2014: Best Third-Year Student (top one third-year B.A. student out of 60).

 Past Teaching Experience

 2019: Two-day research seminars (five, one hour each) aimed at first, second and third-year students enrolled in the BA in Translation and Intepreting at the Higher School for Translators and Interpreters of Pisa (SSML Pisa).
-It provided the students with a general overview of Translation Process Research from the origins of the branch to the most recent trends.

 - Dardi, Faustino.
 2019.
 "Correlating Metaphors to Behavioural Data: A CRITT TPR-DB-based Study."
 Proceedings of the Second MEMENTO workshop on Modelling Parameters of Cognitive Effort in Translation Production.

 - Dardi, Faustino, Eleonora, Romanò.
 2016.
 "Primary Use of the Technical Language of Archaeology and its Re-Adaptation for Anglophones: A Case Study."
 CoMe I (1): 45-59.